 Substance abuse often contributes to other psychological hazards such as paranoia or delusions.
 Long-term usage of certain drugs like cannabis or hallucinogens like LSD can cause permanent changes in the brain that result in psychosis long after the person has stopped using them.

-According to research conducted by The National Institute of Drug Abuse (NIDA), individuals experiencing severe stress are subconsciously more prone towards drug addiction than people who deal with stress efficiently through alternative means.
-This signifies that avoiding drug-abuse-related depression and anxiety should be approached by focusing on lessening stress levels through counseling or adopting different hobbies.
+According to research conducted by The National Institute of Drug Abuse (NIDA), individuals experiencing severe stress are subconsciously more prone to drug addiction than people who deal with stress efficiently through alternative means.
+This signifies that avoiding drug abuse-related depression and anxiety should be approached by focusing on lessening stress levels through counseling or adopting different hobbies.

 “Once I knew someone who used drugs heavily due to his demanding work routine leading him towards insomnia later developing anxiety issues which then led him down a path toward heroin dependency costing him multiple jobs during his recovery period ultimately losing everything.”

 With every high comes an inevitable comedown; while you’re dragging yourself out of bed with dark circles under your eyes trying not to feel crippled by guilt from last night’s shame spiral, the last thing anyone is consciously aware of is what psychological hazards lie ahead.